openeuropa/oe_theme/modules/oe_theme_content_consultation/README.md

 ## Extra fields

-This module ships with a [extra field](https://www.drupal.org/project/extra_field) plugin definition which is used to display complex rendering business logic.
-All this logic is encapsulated in this extra field.
+This module ships with [extra fields](https://www.drupal.org/project/extra_field) plugin definition which are used to display complex rendering business logic.
+All this logic is encapsulated in these extra field.

 You can reuse these extra fields in your own view modes.